Machine learning with neural networks: Critical storage capacity

-for $\nu \neq 1$.
-This expression allows us to compute the variance $\sigma_z$, defined by Equation (\ref{eq:sm2}).
+This expression allows us to compute the variance $\sigma_{\!z}$, defined by Equation (\ref{eq:sm2}).
 Equation (\ref{eq:mnu_sc}) shows that the average $\langle m_\nu^2\rangle$ contains a double sum over the bit index, $i$.
 Since the bits are independent, only the diagonal terms contribute, so that

-independent of $\nu$.
+for $\nu \neq 1$, but otherwise independent of $\nu$.
 The numerator is just $q/N$, from Equation (\ref{eq:defq}).
 So the variance evaluates to

-Up to now it was assumed that $\nu\neq 1$.
-Now consider $\nu=1$.
-One can derive an Equation for $m_1$ by repeating almost the same steps as for $m_\nu$ with $\nu\neq 1$.
-The result is:

-This is a self-consistent equation for $m_1$.
-In summary there are three coupled equations, for $m_1$, $q$, and $\sigma_z$.
-Equations \eqnref{C3S6IntegralGives}, (\ref{eq:varz}), and (\ref{eq:m1_sc}).
+In summary there are three coupled equations, for $m_1$, $q$, and $\sigma_{\!z}$, Equations (\ref{eq:m1_sc}), \eqnref{C3S6IntegralGives}, and (\ref{eq:varz}).
 They must be solved together to determine how $m_1$ depends on $\beta$ and $\alpha$.

-To compare with the results described in Section \ref{sec:HN} we must take the deterministic limit, $\beta\to\infty$.
-In this limit the coupled equations simplify \cite{hertz1991introduction}:
+In order to compare with the results described in Section \ref{sec:HN}, we must take the deterministic limit, $\beta\to\infty$.
+In this limit, $q$ approaches unity, yet $\beta(1-q)$ remains finite \cite{hertz1991introduction}.
+Setting $q=1$ in Equation~(\ref{eq:varz}) but retaining $\beta(1-q)$ one finds:

-Note that $q$ approaches unity in the limit $\beta\to\infty$, yet $\beta(1-q)$ remains finite in this limit.
-Recall the definition (\ref{eq:Pe}) of the steady-state error probability.
-Inserting Equation (\ref{eq:m12}) for $m_1$ into this expression we find in the deterministic limit:
+Recall expression (\ref{eq:Pe_infty_alpha_0}) for the steady-state error probability.
+Inserting Equation (\ref{eq:m12}) for $m_1$ into this expression we find in the same limit:

 Compare this with Equation \eqnref{C2S2Perror} for the one-step error probability in the deterministic limit.
-That equation was derived for only one step in the dynamics of the network, while Equation (\ref{eq:Pe_infty}) describes the long-time limit.
-Yet it turns out that Equation (\ref{eq:Pe_infty}) reduces to \eqnref{C2S2Perror} in the limit of $\alpha\to 0$.
-To see this one solves Equation (\ref{eq:sc3}) by introducing the variable $y=m_1/\sqrt{2\sigma_z^2}$ \cite{hertz1991introduction}.
-One obtains a one-dimensional equation for $y$ \cite{AmitGutfreund1987}:
+That equation was derived for only one step of the network dynamics, while Equation (\ref{eq:Pe_infty}) describes the limit of many steps, the long-time or steady-state limit.

+Yet it turns out that Equation (\ref{eq:Pe_infty}) reduces to \eqnref{C2S2Perror} as $\alpha\to 0$.
+To see this, one solves the set of Equations (\ref{eq:sc3}) by introducing the variable $y=m_1/\sqrt{2\sigma_{\!z}^2}$.
+One obtains the following one-dimensional equation for $y$ \cite{hertz1991introduction,AmitGutfreund1987}:

-The physical solutions are those satisfying $0 \leq {\rm erf}(y) \leq 1$, because the order parameter is restricted to this range (transitions to $-m_1$ do not occur in the limit $N\to\infty$).
+The relevant solutions are those satisfying $0 \leq {\rm erf}(y) \leq 1$, because the order parameter is restricted to this range (transitions to $-m_1$ do not occur in the limit $N\to\infty$).
 Figure \figref{C3S4ErrorProbabilitySteadyState} shows the steady-state error probability obtained from Equations (\ref{eq:Pe_infty}) and (\ref{eq:y}).
 Also shown is the one-step error probability